 You have learned how to use automatic installer for setting up your WordPress site.

-Next section is optional.
+Moving on to the next section which actually is optional.
 It’s for those who want to learn how to install WordPress manually.
-So, you may continue reading or jump straight to the next step where you will learn how to customize your WordPress blog.
+So unless you are very curious to learn how to set things up if you were to do it manually, skip to the next step where we will see how to customize your WordPress blog.

 Install WordPress Manually